Coast Guard JROTC/Maritime Science

 Coast Guard JROTC / Maritime Science 1 (MS-1)

-Grades 9-10 Multi-level 1 Credit
+Grades 8-10 | Multi-level | 1 Credit

-This course introduces the Coast Guard Junior Reserve Officers’ Training Corps (CGJROTC) program and develops knowledge of the rights, responsibilities, privileges, and freedoms that underlie good citizenship.
+This course introduces the Coast Guard Junior Reserve Officers’ Training Corps (CGJROTC) program / Maritime Science course and develops knowledge of the rights, responsibilities, privileges, and freedoms that underlie good citizenship.
 Students / Cadets receive basic instruction in oral and written communications, study skills, leadership, health and well-being, physical fitness, drill and ceremonies, government and service-minded citizenship, career planning, and Coast Guard missions, assets, and organization of the service.
 Some students / cadets will serve in leadership positions in the CGJROTC unit.

 Students / Cadets will perform a variety of school and community service activities.
-Extracurricular opportunities exist in both individual and team competition initiatives (color guard, drill, academic, physical fitness, marksmanship, seamanship, orienteering, and more).
+Extracurricular opportunities exist in both individual and team competition initiatives (color guard, drill, academic, physical fitness, marksmanship (archery), seamanship, orienteering, and more).
 Other activities include field trips, military unit visits, parades, color presentations, and community service (e.g., school beautification, beach cleanups, flag placings), and socials.
 Students / Cadets wear a Coast Guard uniform one entire school day each week and as otherwise directed or required at specific activities or functions (uniforms are provided by the Coast Guard).
 Students / Cadets also perform drills once a week and participate in other physical fitness activities once or twice a week.
 There is no post-high school military obligation.
-However, the successful completion of two or three years of the Coast Guard JROTC Maritime Science curriculum may entitle students/cadets to placement credit in college ROTC or enlistment at a higher rank/pay grade in any of the military services.
+However, the successful completion of two or three years of the Coast Guard JROTC / Maritime Science curriculum may entitle students/cadets to placement credit in college ROTC or enlistment at a higher rank/pay grade in any of the military services.

 Coast Guard JROTC / Maritime Science 2 (MS-2)

-Grades 10-11 Multi-level 1 Credit
+Grades 10-11 | Multi-level | 1 Credit

 Coast Guard JROTC / Maritime Science 3 (MS-3)